ccir-index/ccir-methodology/README.md

 ## Versioning

 Every published index value carries a methodology version stamp.
 Historical values computed under a prior methodology version are never restated.
+This non-restatement principle is intended to preserve contractual certainty for financial agreements referencing CRI indices.
 Any filter change, computation change, or source inclusion change requires documentation of the rationale and a version bump with prospective application only.

 ---